muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-US is there..
-There cld be base-off before major action.
+US is also there..
+There can be "base-off" before major action.

 ---